 Can You Put Sunblock On A New Tattoo?

 Most people know that the sun can be extremely harmful to all tattoos no matter how new or old they are.
-However, many people are unsure about the effects that sunscreen may also have on a new tattoo, and what problems it could potentially cause during the tattoo healing process.
+However, many are still unsure about the effects that sunscreen may also have on a new tattoo, and what problems it could potentially cause during the tattoo healing process.

 Should You Put Sun Lotion On A New Tattoo?

+No, you shouldn’t.
 While a tattoo is healing, the area usually becomes extremely sensitive to many things that regular undamaged skin can usually handle perfectly fine.

 Applying sunscreen to a new tattoo can cause several issues that could possibly prolong healing times, and can even cause visual long-term damage to the appearance of your ink.